-An example of legendary growth can be found in the case of Owe Bergsten, who, in the early 1980s, made a trip to Asia to find new business opportunities for his small Swiss electronics shop.
+An example of a legendary growth strategy can be found in the case of Owe Bergsten, who, in the early 1980s, made a trip to Asia to find new business opportunities for his small Swiss electronics shop.
 Bergsten encountered Nintendo’s Game & Watch line, and as a result of a few intelligent moves, his business became one of the largest distributors of Nintendo products in Europe.
 This wasn’t an overnight process, but because he had the wherewithal to get to learn Japanese culture and get to know Nintendo reps personally, success came in a big way.

 As with Bergsten, there are going to be hurdles to overcome and essential questions to ask.
 For example, what is the demand for your business offering in your new target market?
 Are the cultural aspects that may slow down the process of gaining a foothold in the new market?
 Who are your main competitors and what advantages do they have?

 With these hurdles in mind, there are also some significant advantages.
-For example, pushing into foreign markets is a fantastic method of extending the life of locally-popular products.
+For example, pushing into foreign markets is a fantastic method of extending the life of locally-popular product lines.
 International markets may not be nearly as familiar with your products and services as local markets are, so this is a potential “lightning striking twice” opportunity.

-In the United States, Kit-Kat bars are taken for granted, but in Japan, they have really taken off.
+In the United States, Kit-Kat bars are taken for granted, but in Japan, they have taken off.
 Currently, there are 80 different flavors of Kit-Kat, which is a great illustrator of how something that has a popularity that’s waned in one market can take on new life in another.

 This is also a great way of extending the power of demand cycles because when one market slows down, you can supplement sales and opportunities by booms in other markets.
 Effectively, this expansion will help a business avoid becoming overly dependent on a single market’s sometimes challenging sales funnel.
-Consider this: While a company may be making less money on heavy coats in the summer in Massachusetts, there’s still a market for those items in New Zealand because the seasons are reversed down there.
+Consider this: While a company may be making less money on heavy coats in the summer in Massachusetts, there’s still a market share for those items in New Zealand because the seasons are reversed down there.

 Based on a study from the Harvard Business Review, it can take as long as five years before a business will start seeing a healthy Return on Assets (ROA).
 Let’s take a look at 10 steps that can help you become more profitable, faster.